n8n-io/n8n-docs/docs/environments/create-environments.md

 === "Multi-branch"

     1. [Create a new repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository){:target=_blank .external-link}.
-	    * Make sure the repository is private, unless you want your workflows, tags, and variable and credential names exposed to the internet.
+	    * Make sure the repository is private, unless you want your workflows, tags, and variable and credential stubs exposed to the internet.
 	    * Create the new repository with a README so you can immediately create branches.
     1. Create one branch named `production` and another named `development`.
 Refer to [Creating and deleting branches within your repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository){:target=_blank .external-link} for guidance.